China passes controversial Hong Kong national security law

+Tam Yiu-chung, a pro-Beijing member of the National People's Congress Standing Committee in Hong Kong, confirmed the law passed Tuesday to media in a video conference, stating its full details would be published later.

-The law -- which criminalizes secession, sedition, subversion, terrorism and working with foreign actors to undermine the national security of the People's Republic of China in Hong Kong -- was unanimously passed by the congress' standing committee Tuesday, local media South China Morning Post and public broadcaster RTHK reported, citing anonymous sources.
+The law -- which criminalizes secession, sedition, subversion, terrorism and working with foreign actors to undermine the national security of the People's Republic of China in Hong Kong -- was passed unanimously by the congress' standing committee, both public broadcaster RTHK and local media South China Morning Post reported, citing unnamed sources.

+Following its passing, pro-Hong Kong democracy organization Demosisto announced it had dissolved after its leaders Joshua Wong, Agnes Chow and Nathan Law resigned.

+"If my voice will not be heard soon, I hope that the international community will continue to speak up for Hong Kong and step up concrete efforts to defend our last bit of freedom," Wong said in a tweet.

 Little was known about the law after it was approved by the congress in late May, but last week China's state-run Xinhua News released details that suggest it will expand Beijing's oversight of Hong Kong, which has been rocked by pro-democracy protests for nearly a year but which have simmered in the past few months due to the coronavirus pandemic.